Private investigator: Australia

 Private investigators in Australia must be licensed by the licensing authority relevant to the state where they are located.
 This applies to all states except the Australian Capital Territory.
 Companies offering investigation services must also hold a business licence and all their operatives must hold individual licences.
 Generally, the licences are administered and regulated by the state police; however, in some states, this can also be managed by other government agencies.
+The evidence collected by private investigators must adhere to strict rules of admissibility.
+If proper protocols are not followed during the investigation services, the evidence may be deemed inadmissible in the court of law.

-To become registered in New South Wales requires a CAPI licence, which can be applied for through the NSW Police Force website.
+To become registered in New South Wales requires a Class 2E licence, which can be applied for through the NSW Fair Trading website.

 The Australian Capital Territory does not require PIs to be licensed, although they are still bound by legislation.
 PIs working in the ACT cannot enter the NSW area without a CAPI license, else they will be in breach of the law.

 In Queensland, a private investigator need to be licensed under the Queensland Government and apply for a private investigator licence by completing an application for a security provider licence.
 Applicant will need to have a criminal history check and submit fingerprint.